 Quelling Doubts, Learning Trance, and a Revelation

-I Never Wanted to Became a Psychic-Medium Part 2 concludes the story of how I experienced a single event that launched my mediumship career.
+How I became a Psychic-Medium Part 2 concludes the story of how I experienced a single event that launched my Mediumship career.

 We Learned Spirit Communication via Trance

 First off, continuing the intense training with my spiritual teacher, Dr. Alice Bowers, I began the last phase of my training.
 Significantly, this training focused on dropping into an altered state of consciousness to connect with spirits.

 When the class moved into trance training, I realized that going into an altered state frightened me.
 One of the primary reasons for this was that when I did attempt trance, I went under too deep.

 Moreover, I couldn’t respond to questions and had a difficult time coming back to full wakefulness.
 I felt out of control and didn’t like the feeling one bit!